 The DMCA is short for the Digital Millennium Copyright Act.
 It’s a piece of US legislation to help copyright holders protect their intellectual property.
 Even if you don’t live in the US you can use a DMCA notice to have content remove from the Internet Archive / Wayback Machine / Archive.org.

 I am #NotALawyer so if you’re dealing with a serious issue with archived content, get your own legal counsel.
-This is also not legal advice, so if this step makes you nervous then get your own legal counsel.
+This is also not legal advice, so if this step makes you nervous best to ask an expert.
+I have been told by others who have read these instructions that you can skip this DMCA step and still have success.
+Your mileage may vary.

 To generate a DMCA takedown notice, I used this free DMCA Generator tool from Who Is Hosting This.
 Otherwise, use this DMCA Takedown Notice generator from the Intellectual Property HQ.